Atashnezhad/XGBoost_Hyperparameters_Tuning/README.md

     return df_train
 ```

-Usiing above function read all 1 values from the train data set and then add the same number of 0 and keep it.
+Using above function read all 1 values from the train data set and then add the same number of 0 and keep it.

 ```python
 df_train = read_train_test_data_balanced(address_train)